Congestion levy

 Where are the levy areas?

-The levy areas are located within inner Melbourne and comprise a category 1 (red) area and a category 2 (blue) area, with each area attracting different levy amounts.
+Prior to 1 January 2026, the levy areas are located within inner Melbourne and comprise a category 1 (red) area and a category 2 (blue) area, with each area attracting different levy amounts.

 What is a parking space?